Skip to content

 Elevation 2,851 meters above sea level according to MINCETUR inventory.

-Location Cusco region, Urubamba province, on the Patakancha River near its confluence with the Urubamba.
+Location Cusco Region, Urubamba Province, on the Patakancha River near its confluence with the Urubamba.

 Character Fortified Inca city with functions in military, religion, administration, astronomy, and agriculture.